 According to a leaked memo from the Governor’s office, the power plants will be built in eastern California near water sources.
-And due to their proximity to the border of Nevada and the westerly prevailing winds, almost 96% of the sulfur dioxide and coal dust pollution will never contaminate the state, but rather drift over Nevada, Utah and even parts of Colorado.
+And due to their proximity to the border of Nevada and the prevailing westerly winds, almost 96% of the sulfur dioxide and coal dust pollution will never contaminate the State but rather drift over Nevada, Utah, and even parts of Colorado.

-“That’s the beauty of all this,” continued Senator Allen fixing his near-perfect hair.
+“That’s the beauty of all this,” continued Senator Long, fixing his near-perfect hair.
 “And I’m not sure why we didn’t think of this earlier.
 We don’t have to worry about the fallout of pollution and sulfuric acid rain.
 It’s not going to be our problem.
 And plus, electricity rates will fall as supply increases.
 This is an incredible win for California.”

-As for Senator Allen, he’s optimistic.
+As for Senator Long, he’s optimistic.

 “Look,” said Senator Long cocking his dashing head to the right, “If you can’t beat ’em, join ’em.
 Do you know the old saying?
 ‘As California goes, so does the United States?
 Well, this is going to be one of those things.”

 Governor Newsom’s office declined to comment on the new power plants.